 Grabbing a tube, a cooler, and a whole lot of sunblock to hit the river on a hot summer’s day is a Texas tradition, and indisputably one of the best things to do in Texas!

-The Guadalupe River, Comal River, and Frio River are some of the most popular rivers to float, but there are opportunities all across Texas.
+The Guadalupe River, Comal River, and Frio River are some of the most popular rivers to float, but there are opportunities all across the state to enjoy excellent tubing in Texas.

 Climb Enchanted Rock.